Clients are always chasing the newest beauty treatments and going after the hottest trends.

 The same can be said for patients who are in search of the latest acne treatment, whether it’s homemade remedies or charcoal masks.

-Believe it or not, Botox is becoming more popular for much more than just lines and wrinkles.
-Many physicians are saying that Botox injections can be used to treat acne among other off-label uses.
+Believe it or not, Botox injections are becoming more popular for uses other than lines and wrinkles in the medical aesthetics industry.
+Many physicians are now saying that Botox can be used to treat acne scars.

-A Chicago plastic surgeon conducted a study that found 85 percent of the 20 patients he treated with Botox saw a decrease in pore size, oil production and breakouts in the treated area.
+A Chicago plastic surgeon conducted a study that found 85 percent of the 20 patients he treated with botulinum toxin injections for acne saw a decrease in pore size, oil production and breakouts in the treated area.

 Many physicians believe Botox for acne reduction works because it stops the production of sebum in the face.
 A Botox treatment that targets acne involves injecting a small amount of the neurotoxin into key muscles of the face.